 While Thai doesn't fly its A380 to Australia, the Boeing 777-300ER has been appearing on flights to both Brisbane and Melbourne:

-The aircraft schedule hasn't been finalised for Q2 2015, although Thai Airways' spokesperson told Australian Business Traveller that the airline "expects this flight to continue with the Boeing 777-300".
+The aircraft schedule hasn't been finalised for Q2 2015, although Thai Airways' spokesperson had earlier told Australian Business Traveller that the airline "expects this flight to continue with the Boeing 777-300".

-For flights through Q1 2015, the aircraft swap is now reflected on the Thai Airways website:
+For flights through Q1 2015, the aircraft swap for TG472/471 is now reflected on the Thai Airways website, although the daily TG476/475 flights are yet to be rolled over.

 Follow Australian Business Traveller on Twitter: we're @AusBT